preraulab/DYNAM-O/README.md

     * Downsample high resolution segment via decimation depending on downsampling settings.
 Using a lower resolution version of the segment for watershed and merging allows a large runtime decrease.
     * Run Matlab watershed image segmentation on lower resolution segment
     * Create adjacency list for each region found from watershed
-      * loop over each region and dialate slightly to find all neighboring regions
+      * Loop over each region and dialate slightly to find all neighboring regions
     * Merge over-segmented regions to form large, distinct TF-peaks
-      * calculate a merging weight for each set of neighbors
+      * Calculate a merge weight for each set of neighbors
-        * C = maximum value in boundary between regions - minimum value of total boundary of region 1
-        * D = maximum height of region 2 - maximum value in boundary between regions
-        * merge weight = C - D
-      * regions are merged iteratively starting with the largest merge weight, and affected merge weights are recalculated after each merge until all merge weights are below a set threshold.
+      * Regions are merged iteratively starting with the largest merge weight, and affected merge weights are recalculated after each merge until all merge weights are below a set threshold.
     * Interpolate TF-peak boundaries back onto high-resolution version of spectrogram segment
     * Reject TF-peaks below bandwidth and duration cutoff criteria (done here to reduce number of peaks going forward to save on computation time)
     * Trim all TF-peaks to 80% of their total volume